 INNOVATION IN SUSTAINABLE DEVELOPMENT

-Examples include work with the UNICEF Global Innovation Team working on climate innovation R+D (current), UNDP Asia Pacific Regional Innovation Center, as Head of Exploration, cofounding the Bangkok based Circular Design Lab, or previously founding the Designing for Social Innovation and Leadership (DSIL) Course- a pilot turned into a scaled global endeavor.
+Examples include work with the UNICEF Global Innovation Team working on climate innovation R+D (current), UNDP Asia Pacific Regional Innovation Center, as Head of Exploration (recent), cofounding the Bangkok based Circular Design Lab (ongoing), or previously founding the Designing for Systems Innovation and Leadership (DSIL) Course- a pilot turned into a scaled global endeavor.
 Prior to this, I launched Green Loop Nashville, a campaign to restructure an old ironworks factory into a circular economy hub for closed loop systems and green sustainability entrepreneurs in 2011.
 Other important stops along the way include working with Ashoka's Full Economic Citizenship initiative in the Washington, D.C. area and teaching at the university level in Japan.
 Today, I see my executive committee and board experiences as being equally influential- they have been moments where the value of governance, policy and generative thinking have been powerful shape shifters to dynamic organizations.
 My article, Why the Next Generation of Designers Will Save the World, published in the Design Management Review's social innovation issue has more on the intersection of practical strategies and international development.
 And my more recent piece in the G20 Dossier From Climate Emergency to Climate Asset: Leveraging Transition System Dynamics and the Circular Economy speaks to the intermediary innovations required for large scale societal shifts

 + See snapshot bio and networks